ultimate271/notes/dastoyevsky/brothers01.04.md

 humiliation.
 And to shelter him would be no burden, but, on the contrary, would probably be looked on as a pleasure.”

+### Alexey visits his father to see the grave of his mother, but Fyodor doesn't even know where she is buried
 He did not finish his studies at the gymnasium.
 A year before the end of the course he suddenly announced to the ladies that he was going to see his father about a plan which had occurred to him.
 They were sorry and